 Accesses the Element sub-object

-level, which lets you select all contiguous faces in an object.
+level, which lets you select all contiguous polygons in an object

 - By Vertex

-a vertex, any sub-objects (at the current level) that use that vertex
+a vertex, all sub-objects that use the selected vertex are selected.

 - Ignore Backfacing

 to select sub-objects affects only those facing you.
 When off (the

 default), you can select any sub-objects under the mouse cursor, regardless